shahaniRG/Intro-to-tomography-analysis/readme.md

 For sake of installation time, start by installing [miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html)

-Open Anaconda Prompt and create a new environment named tomopy for the tomopypackage and various dependencies
+Open Anaconda Prompt and create a new environment named tomopy for the [tomopy](https://tomopy.readthedocs.io/en/latest/) package and various dependencies.
+Use the yml file in this repo to start.
 ```
 conda env create --file environment_pc.yml
 ```

-Start playing around in [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html)
+Start playing around in [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html) and open the jupyter notebooks to guide you as you begin reconstructions.
 ```
 conda activate tomopy
 jupyter lab